nikolayquadrat/lpb-ex-ome-presession/README.md

 Ensembl VEP cache release 112 was downloaded from ftp.ensembl.org.
 VEP plugin source code was cloned from two repositories: the official Ensembl VEP_plugins repository pinned to release/115 (required for dbNSFP v5 column-layout compatibility), and the LOFTEE plugin from the konradjk/loftee repository on the grch38 branch.
 To accommodate VEP's single-directory plugin-loading model, all .pm files from both repositories were copied into a single canonical directory (plugins/flat/); copies (rather than symlinks) avoid Singularity bind-mount path-resolution failures.

 #### 3a.
 Plugin data resources
+- **LOFTEE** ([Karczewski et al. 2020](doi:10.1038/s41586-020-2308-7)).
+LOFTEE supporting data (human ancestor reference, GERP conservation BigWig, and SQL conservation database) were obtained from personal.broadinstitute.org, with aria2 used preferentially for resilience against intermittent peering issues.
+Source of information for the tier A variants (see below).
+- **SpliceAI** ([Jaganathan et al. 2019](https://doi.org/10.1016/j.cell.2018.12.015)) single-nucleotide-variant scores.
+Were downloaded from the Ensembl FTP (Ensembl MANE GRCh38 release 110 mirror) under Illumina's research-use license.
+Source of information for the tier A variants.
+- **SpliceAI indel scores**.
+Were obtained *manually* via the Illumina BaseSpace CLI (project 66029966) due to licensing constraints, academic use.
+Source of information for the tier A variants.
 - **AlphaMissense** ([Cheng et al. 2023](https://doi.org/10.1126/science.adg7492)) scores (AlphaMissense_hg38.tsv.gz).
 Were obtained from the DeepMind public bucket and tabix-indexed.
-- **SpliceAI** ([Jaganathan et al. 2019](https://doi.org/10.1016/j.cell.2018.12.015)) single-nucleotide-variant scores.
-Were downloaded from the Ensembl FTP (Ensembl MANE GRCh38 release 110 mirror).
-- **SpliceAI indel scores**.
-Were obtained *manually* via the Illumina BaseSpace CLI (project 66029966) due to licensing constraints.
-- **CADD** v1.7 SNV and indel scores ([Rentzsch et al. 2019](https://doi.org/10.1093/nar/gky1016)).
-Were retrieved from the University of Washington's CADD distribution.
-- **LOFTEE** ([Karczewski et al. 2020](doi:10.1038/s41586-020-2308-7)).
-LOFTEE supporting data (human ancestor reference, GERP conservation BigWig, and SQL conservation database) were obtained from personal.broadinstitute.org, with aria2 used preferentially for resilience against intermittent peering issues.
+Source of information for the tier B variants.
 - **REVEL** ([Ioannidis et al. 2016](https://doi.org/10.1016/j.ajhg.2016.08.016)) **scores (May 2021 release with Ensembl transcript IDs)**.
 Downloaded manually from https://sites.google.com/site/revelgenomics/downloads.
 The panel require explicit transformation to be readable by VEP's REVEL plugin: (i) the published CSV is converted to TSV, (ii) chromosome names are prefixed with "chr" to match the reference assembly's UCSC-style naming, (iii) the column-header line is prefixed with "#" and the file is indexed via tabix -c '#' rather than tabix -S 1, ensuring tabix -h queries return the header line as expected by the plugin's column-detection routine.
 Two automated sanity checks validate the resulting file: a BRCA1 lookup at chr17:43106478 and a header-retrieval test.
+Data were used under non-commercial research license.
+Source of information for the tier B variants.
+- **CADD** v1.7 SNV and indel scores ([Rentzsch et al. 2019](https://doi.org/10.1093/nar/gky1016)).
+Were retrieved from the University of Washington's CADD non-commercial license distribution.
-- **dbNSFP** v5.3.1a ([Liu et al. 2011](https://doi.org/10.1002/humu.21517) & [Liu et al. 2020](https://doi.org/10.1186/s13073-020-00803-9)).
+- **dbNSFP** v5.3.1a (academic-use branch) ([Liu et al. 2011](https://doi.org/10.1002/humu.21517) & [Liu et al. 2020](https://doi.org/10.1186/s13073-020-00803-9)).
 A collection of functional annotations and mutation effect prediction scores.
-Was supplied *manually* from genos.us and verified against its upstream MD5 checksum.
+Was supplied *manually* from genos.us (registration [here](https://www.dbnsfp.org/download)).

 #### 3b.
 Custom Singularity image for the VEP annotation
 This workflow uses a custom Singularity image for the VEP annotation step instead of the stock ensemblorg/ensembl-vep:release_112.0 container.
 The image is built from the official Ensembl VEP 112 container, with samtools added for LOFTEE support.
 LOFTEE requires samtools faidx during annotation, especially for checks involving the ancestral allele FASTA.
 Without samtools, VEP may still run, but LOFTEE can emit warnings such as Can't exec "samtools" and may produce incomplete or incorrect LoF, LoF_filter, and LoF_flags annotations.
 In particular, variants that should be downgraded by LOFTEE filters such as ANC_ALLELE may otherwise remain incorrectly classified as high-confidence LoF.
 The custom image is built once and stored as a local .simg file.
 The image preserves the official VEP 112 environment and only adds the missing runtime dependency required by LOFTEE.

 #### 4. Population-frequency annotation
-- gnomAD v4.1 exome sites VCFs were downloaded per chromosome (autosomes plus X and Y; ~184 GB total).
+gnomAD v4.1 exome sites VCFs were downloaded per chromosome (autosomes plus X and Y; ~184 GB total).
 A helper script (gnomad_strip_concat.sh) was generated and auto-invoked to strip each per-chromosome VCF to relevant AF columns (AF, AF_nfe, AF_afr, AF_amr, AF_eas, AF_sas, AF_fin, AF_asj, nhomalt, AC, AN) using bcftools 1.19 in parallel, concatenating the stripped files into a single bgzipped VCF (~30 GB final), and removing per-chromosome originals as each was processed to bound peak disk usage.

 #### 5. Clinical-significance annotation
 ClinVar GRCh38 was retrieved from a dated NCBI archive snapshot (archive_2.0/2026/clinvar_20260426.vcf.gz).
 ClinVar is attached to variants in the VEP step via --custom annotation, which copies the CLNSIG (clinical significance), CLNDN (disease name), CLNREVSTAT (review status), and CLNDISDB (disease database cross-references) INFO fields from the ClinVar record at matching coordinates onto the variant being annotated.